vickertan/Rest-Time/README.md

 ## To Do List

+-   Change quote box to be history box
 -   Add configuration box to change settings according to user's preference

     -   Add feature to edit time limit